Tesla shareholders approve Elon Musk’s $1 trillion pay package | News Channel 3-12

 Musk is already worth an estimated $473 billion according to Bloomberg’s billionaire tracker, most due to his holdings in Tesla, as well as the other companies he controls, including SpaceX and xAI.

-A no vote Thursday could have meant his exit from Tesla’s CEO office.
+A vote to reject the pay package Thursday could have meant his exit from Tesla’s CEO office.
 Tesla’s board said in a filing that Musk had raised the possibility of leaving the company if he didn’t get the assurances of control that the pay package could grant him.

 However, the company has had a rocky year.
 Sales and profits plunged in the first half and Tesla faces potential billions in lost revenue due to reduced US government support for electric vehicles.